 Being creative and doing things differently will ensure you stand out from your competitors.
 Try to be creative in everything you do, whether it’s your media outreach or your content creation.
 Creativity will establish a strong and memorable brand image for you over time.

 Don’t make the journalists you connect with feel like a means to an end.
 Whenever you send them an email pitch, think about how your story offers them value.

 How much value you can offer a journalist should be at the top of your mind even when you don’t have a story to pitch.
 If you realize a journalist is working on a story, find out what you can do to help.
 Perhaps that article which you stumbled upon recently could be of use to them.
 You might’ve done research which could add value to their story.
 Or maybe someone at your company is willing to be interviewed so that the journalist can include quality quotes in their story.

 If you’re doing public relations for your brand, then you must always be prepared to protect the image of your brand in a crisis.
 Don’t wait for a crisis to happen first then react to it.
 Instead, be proactive about your crisis management.
 Put a team in place for crisis management, and prepare them to manage potential crises beforehand.
 This way, you won’t be caught unprepared or too shocked to react when crisis hits.

 Building a public relations strategy seems complicated at first.
 While it is a lengthy process, taking time to develop a good strategy will pay off in the end.
 By following the steps outlined above, you can boost your brand image and reach a wider audience.

 Do you need help executing your public relations strategy?
 Pressfarm’s team of account managers, writers and PR specialists can create world-class content and design a strategy to push it out to leading journalists in your field.
+If you’d prefer to do your own media outreach, you can use our custom media lists as well as our media database of over 1 million contacts to connect with journalists.
 Check out our packages and start generating publicity for your brand today.